RUSshy/dotnet-corert-hello-microservice/README.md

 A hello world microservice written in C# using CoreRT, adapted from: https://github.com/ktenzer/go-hello-world

 - AOT Compiled
-- Tiny self contained executable: 1.8mb
+- Tiny self contained executable: only 1.8mb!!
 - Reponse serialized using System.Json
 - Reflection-free